 I blew my whistle.

 One of the guides made a quick beeline for me.
-My friend Aeryn (the brilliant brain behind Geek With Style) was close behind.
+My friend Aeryn (the brilliant brain behind Geek Life) was close behind.
 I made it across the open windy space and to the edge of the mangroves just as they arrived.
 I had made it across on my own.

 Still, just knowing that someone was heading towards me, just knowing that they saw that I was struggling, it was an immense relief.
 Part of me was embarrassed to have blown the whistle, but I was far more relieved than embarrassed.